Global tech sector sell-off knocks back European shares

 LONDON, April 11 European shares slid at the open on Friday to leave them set for their first weekly loss in a month, tracking steep falls in Asian and U.S. stocks as equities came under pressure globally.

-Technology stocks led sectoral falls with a 2.6 percent decline, echoing moves in the United States, where the tech-heavy Nasdaq 100 posted its biggest drop in two and half years, while the Japanese Nikkei tumbled to six-month lows.
+Technology stocks led sectoral falls with a 1.9 percent decline, echoing moves in the United States, where the tech-heavy Nasdaq 100 posted its biggest drop in two and half years, while the Japanese.

-Volatility, which measures the price that investors are willing to pay to protect against future falls and thus is seen as a gauge of unease in the market, ticked up 8.2 percent, having fallen after dovish noises from the U.S. Federal Reserve temporarily stabilised markets on Wednesday.

-Shares in European blue-chips with the biggest exposure to Russia underperformed, with Austrian lender Raiffeisen Bank International down 2.3 percent after its parent bank Raiffeisen Zentralbank reported a fall in its capital ratio.
+Shares in European blue-chips with the biggest exposure to Russia underperformed, with Austrian lender Raiffeisen Bank International down 2.3 percent.

 Thales slid for a second straight day, down 4 percent, after JP Morgan downgraded Europe's largest defence electronics company to "neutral" from "buy" following a company investor day on Thursday.